Copyright (C) 2008-2020 Ted Felix.

 The best way to start with this book is to type in some of the small programs you'll find in each of the chapters.
 You might need to work through Chapter 1 first.
 An adult can help you get up to speed quickly.
 Then change the programs to do what you want them to do.
 Before long, you'll be writing your own programs.

 (Parents and teachers, see the introduction I've written for you in Appendix B.)

 To run QBASIC we need to get to DOS.

-If you are using Windows 7, you might need to use dosbox.
+If you are using Windows 7 or later, you might need to use dosbox.
 See Appendix C for details.

 If you are using Windows XP, it is called the "Command Prompt" and you can get to it by clicking on Start, then All Programs, then Accessories, then Command Prompt.

 In Windows 2000, it is called the "Command Prompt" and you can find it by clicking on Start, then Programs, then Accessories, then Command Prompt.

 In Windows NT 4, I believe it was called the "Command Prompt".
 Try the steps described for Windows 2000 above.

 In Windows ME, click on "Start", then "Programs", then "Accessories", then "MS-DOS Prompt".